 And while language skills in the younger years are not necessarily the be-all and end-all, children do need to be able to understand what is going on, and for older children in particular, they can make a difference.
 Of course, if you’re applying for a place in bilingual stream, having age-appropriate skills in at least one of the languages is fairly essential.

 The reason schools place so much emphasis on assessments is they need to ensure that any children they accept will be able to keep up with the curriculum.
-If a child is going to join a school at Year 4 or 5, they have to be able to hit the ground running to a certain extent.
+If a child is joining a school at Year 4 or 5, they have to be able to hit the ground running to a certain extent.
 If they have too much to catch up on, they’re likely to struggle.

 When it comes to Early Years, the answer is: not a lot.
 Children develop at different rates and are a product of their life experiences to date.
 All you can really do is make sure they are well rested on the day and go in feeling as comfortable as possible.

 With older children, let them know what will happen on the day.
 Explain the sorts of things they might be asked about, and keep the chat positive.
 Don’t pass any stress you may be feeling on to your child – they need to know that mum and dad will support them whatever the outcome.

 It’s also important that you don’t over prepare your child.
 Schools tend to advise against paying for formal interview tutoring, as it can cause more problems than it solves – the last thing you want is your child standing there and giving a perfectly rehearsed speech, then being unable to answer when they are thrown a curveball.
 On paper, the average Hong Kong learner is very good, but if they don’t have the attributes the schools are looking for, no amount of prep is going to change that.

 Top Schools’ Top Tips For Early Years & Primary Admissions in Hong Kong